meleyal/antonia/_posts/2012-09-12-blog-available-for-the-kindle.md

   first_name: Antonia
   last_name: Chain
 ---
-<p>My blog is now available as a download to Kindle - just type 'Antonia Chain' into the search box on the main Amazon site and it will come up.
+My blog is now available as a download to Kindle - just type 'Antonia Chain' into the search box on the main Amazon site and it will come up.
 If anyone wants to write a review, please do.
 I won't be writing my own of course!
-We all know about the recent ...ahem... 'sock puppet' scandals.</p>
+We all know about the recent ...ahem... 'sock puppet' scandals.